The responsible person in accordance with data protection laws is

-The data protection officer of ATH&S GmbH is Herr Peter Riesen.
+The authorized person responsible for data protection on behalf of ATH&S GmbH is

-With these data protection regulations, we inform you (hereinafter also referred to as the "User" or "Data Subject") about our data processing in general, when visiting our website and when contacting by email or phone.
-We will also inform you about your rights with regard to the processing of your data.
+By these data protection regulations, we hereby inform you (hereinafter also referred to as the "User" or "Data Subject") about our general data processing, when visiting our website and when contacting us by email or telephone.
+We hereby inform you of your rights regarding the processing of your data.
 Conceptually, "data processing" always means processing of personal data.

 1. General instructions on data processing